serzhby/airnavigationdrawer/README.md

 ----

-A view that implements behaivior similar to [PHAirViewController](https://github.com/taphuochai/PHAirViewController)
+A view that implements behavior similar to [PHAirViewController](https://github.com/taphuochai/PHAirViewController)

 It looks like this: